TreZc0/slycooper-rtgg/README.md

 * Connect to the chat of a new race
 * Use `!seed` to roll a numeric seed between 10 and 13 characters
 * Send a seed URL to the chat and set it as race room info
+* Customizable Welcome message
+* Customizable webhost (can be used with any randomizer accepting numeric seeds as url parameter)

 # Setup
 * Rename `config.json.example` to `config.json`